angarsky/diveintopython/learn/classes.md

 With the power of polymorphism, we can create more flexible, adaptable, and reusable code by leveraging the common interfaces provided by classes in Python.

-## Python classes: the ultimate guide to creating and using custom data types in your code.
+## Python classes: the ultimate guide to creating and using custom data types in your code

 Classes in Python are custom data types that allow code to be organized and reused more efficiently.
 A class is defined using the `class` keyword, and instances of the class are created using the class name followed by parentheses.